Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Constraints on UV Completions

 We first study the implications of our analysis for single-field extensions of the SM that contribute to the SMEFT at tree level.
 This exercise updates the one presented in~\cite{Ellis:2018gqa} and is based on the dictionary provided in~\cite{deBlas:2017xtg}~\footnote{We note that these one-parameter extensions of the SM have been included among the BSM benchmark proposals made by the LHC Higgs Working Group~\cite{Marzocca:2020jze}.}.

-We list in Table~\ref{table:fields} the SU(3)$\times$SU(2)$\times$U(1) quantum numbers of the new fields considered here.
+We list in Table~\ref{table:fields} the SU(3)$\times$SU(2)$\times$U(1) quantum numbers and couplings of the new fields considered here.
 We assume flavour-universal couplings in all cases except $T$ and $TB$, in which the new fields couple only to the third generation.
 These two models are taken from \cite{Dawson:2020oco}.
+We consider only the renormalisable contributions from each single field extension.
+In the case of the models $B$ and $W$ (a $Z'$ and $W'$ respectively) we consider only their couplings to the Higgs doublet and set all fermion couplings to zero.
 In addition to evaluating the constraints on these single-field extensions, we also consider the following two combinations of the fields in Table~\ref{table:fields} that yield single-parameter models via cancellations (see Ref.~\cite{Marzocca:2020jze}), i.e., models that depend on only a single coupling ($\lambda$ or $g_{H}$), as well as a mass $M$: {\it 1)} Quark bidoublet model: $\{Q_{1}, Q_{7} \}$ with equal masses $M$ and equal couplings $\lambda$ to the top quark, and {\it 2)} Vector-singlet pair model: $\{B, B_{1} \}$ with equal masses $M$ and Higgs couplings proportional to $g_{H}$.
-We exhibit in Tables~\ref{tab:single-field_models} and ~\ref{table:doubleop} the contributions made by exchanges of each of these fields to the SMEFT coefficients.
-The numbers shown in the Tables should each be multiplied by the appropriate squared coupling factors and divided by the square of the mass scale $M$.
+We exhibit in Tables~\ref{tab:single-field_models} and ~\ref{table:doubleop} the contributions made at tree level by exchanges of each of these fields to the SMEFT coefficients~\footnote{In general, the coloured, vector-like fermions contribute at one-loop order to $C_{HG}$.
+We include this contribution for the 2-parameter model $TB$, and verify in a representative example (the $T$ field) that it has a negligible effect on the single-parameter model constraints.}.
+The numbers shown in the Tables should each be multiplied by the appropriate squared coupling factors and divided by the square of the mass scale $M$~\footnote{We do not provide limits on the two-parameter model $\Xi_1$, which has a complex coupling $g_{\Xi_1}$, but note that it behaves similarly to models $\Xi$ and $S_1$. }.

 We show in Fig.~\ref{fig:1Dlimits} the results from our global fit for all of the one-parameter single-field extensions of the SM.
 In each of these models we constrain a positive quantity: $|\lambda|^{2}$.
 The constraints in Fig.~\ref{fig:1Dlimits} are found using the numerical MCMC fitter described in Appendix~\ref{app:nestedsampling}.
 This method allows us to incorporate the constraint $|\lambda|^{2}>0$ as a Heaviside prior $\pi(|\lambda|^{2}<0)=0$.
 The 2-$\sigma$ constraints on the mass scales in TeV units, assuming that the corresponding couplings are set to unity, are shown as horizontal bars~\footnote{In the case of the $T$ (vector-like quark) model, the mass limit has been obtained using the relation $s^t_L \simeq \lambda v/\sqrt{2} M_T$ and setting $\lambda=1$~\cite{Dawson:2020oco}.}.
 We note that most of these limits exceed 1~TeV for unit coupling and do not depend on kinematic distributions probing this region, in which case the SMEFT approach is self-consistent.
 The SU(2)-singlet VLQ top-partner model ($T$) and $S$ are the most poorly constrained, with $m_{S,T}>$900, 770 GeV.
 We also show in grey boxes the corresponding bounds on the squared couplings, assuming a mass scale of 1~TeV.
 Most of the bounds are $< 1$, justifying a tree-level treatment.
 We also list all the pulls that exceed 1-$\sigma$, which is significant.